What information do I need to send with my scanning order?

 What is your turnaround time?

-We aim to turn around orders within 10 working days but our guarantee is 20 working days.
+We aim to start sending you your scans back within 10 working days but our guarantee is 20 working days.
 If you wish to pay the urgent surcharge (50%) then we endeavour to turn the job around in 2 working days.
 Please call to confirm availability for urgent jobs.
 Be aware that we can only upload about 5Gb per day depending on our connection so larger jobs may take longer to upload.

 What format will my scans arrive in?

 Our normal service results in 16bit TIFF images in a custom workspace design by Joseph Holmes especially for film, Chromespace 100.
 If you wish to have film supplied in a different format, please get in touch and we’ll try to meet your requirements.

 Return postage varies depending on the size of the parcel.
 UK is typically £2.35 (first class signed).
 If you require special delivery for UK postage, please let us know on your order.
 We will return film once full payment has been received.